northerner/episode-flag/README.md

 ## What?

+A tool for searching the titles and descriptions of recent podcast episodes you subscribe to.
+Provide the OPML file from your podcast client, along with a search term and how far back you want to search, and get a list of matching episodes.

 This was a quick script written mainly to play with the new Ruby Async gem.

-This is currently just a command-line script, but it could be improved by abstracting the core for use in a web service that allows users to upload an OPML file, set their search terms, and get a weekly email with matching episodes.
+It is currently just a command-line script, but it could be improved by abstracting the core for use in a web service that allows users to upload an OPML file, set their search terms, and get a weekly email with matching episodes.

 ## Why?